 Some trust in chariots and some in horses, but we trust in the name of the Lord our God. –Psalm 20:7

 These warnings show that people in biblical times faced a temptation that we still face: putting too much trust in earthly leaders.
-These verses do not take away the importance of government, but they serve as a reminder to God’s people that our hope will not be decided on November 3.
+These verses do not take away the importance of government, but they serve as a reminder to God’s people that our hope will not be decided in the next election.
 The promises of God do not depend on whether or not we get the “right” person in office.
 The Savior we are looking for comes on a white horse, not from a white house.

 A Better King